BTNeandertha1/BTDiablo/README.md

    - 10-15% Experience Gained (was 5-10%)
 - Necro shields add 33% Pierce for the Teeth mechanic (was Poison Damage)
 - Necro shields can now have 3 sockets
-- Added Hellfire Ashes (Broken down Hellfire Torches) Torch + Larzuk's Forging Hammer
+- Added Hellfire Ashes (Broken down Hellfire Torches) Torch + Charsi's Malus
 - Tome of Town Portal, Identify and keys now stack up to 50
 - All Essences now stack to 50
 - Lidless Wall now rolls 1-2 Skills